Sarah Burger Stearns: Women's suffrage in Minnesota

 In 1882, Stearns was unanimously re-elected as president of the MWSA at its first annual meeting.
 In 1883, she stepped down due to ill health but accepted presidency of the Equal Rights League in Duluth.

 Other activities

 Stearns played a vital role in the organization of a home for destitute women and children in 1885, which eventually developed into the Duluth Children's Home, and served as president of the society that maintained the home.
-After 5–6 years, a new home was built on property donated by two judges (Stearn's husband and Judge Ensign).
+After five or six years, a new home was built on property donated by two judges (Stearn's husband and Judge Ensign).
 The funds to build the home were donated by members of the society.

 Last years and legacy

 In 1894, the Stearnses moved to California for Ozora's health.
 Sarah was chair of the Los Angeles Suffrage League in 1900, and she continued to work for women's rights until her death on January 26, 1904.
 In her obituary, Stearns is called "one of the most prominent platform orators in the cause of woman suffrage and temperance".

 In 1996, a memorial garden was built on the grounds of the Minnesota State Capitol, to observe the 75th anniversary of the suffrage movement.
 The garden exhibit is called Garden of Time: Landscape of Change, and is planted with native flowers and grasses.
 A monument in the garden lists the names of 25 women active in the movement, including Stearns.